costacis21/COMP3660-DS-CW/README.md

 # COMP3660-DS-CW

-export to classpath and add to build config of ide all libraries in lib/
+export to classpath and add to build config of ide all libraries in lib/  + jdbc connector driver

 run WebServicesStartup.java.